Philadelphia Scofflaw Warrants Lawyer

-Many people have Old Tickets that they forgot about, didn’t take care of in a timely manner, or never even knew about.
-These old tickets can significantly harm your ability to receive a license, continue to drive, or even be arrested if police stop you and find an active warrant.
+Many people have Old Tickets that they forgot about, didn’t take care of in a timely manner, or never even were aware of.
+Though they may not seem on the face of it to be a big deal, these old tickets can significantly harm your ability to receive a license or continue to drive, or even cause you to be arrested, should police stop you and find an active warrant.
 Pennsylvania and New Jersey have begun computerizing old Traffic Tickets.
 In many cases, a citation that you received years ago will now start appearing on your license.
-The result of this can be a license cancellation or worse.
+The result of this can be a license cancellation – or worse.

-Even if you do not plan on transferring your license, having old traffic warrants can cause you headaches.
-For example, many litigants in Philadelphia come to pay a traffic citation and find themselves owing thousands in traffic fines.
-As traffic tickets get older, fines compound and your $200 turns into a $500 ticket.
+Even if you do not plan on transferring your license, having old traffic warrants can cause you serious headaches.
+For example, many litigants in Philadelphia come to pay a traffic citation and find themselves owing thousands in Traffic Fines.
+As Traffic Tickets get older, fines compound and your $200 turns into a $500 ticket.
 The longer those fines pile up, the more you’ll end up paying.
 Therefore, it is very important to take care of these fines and costs as soon as possible.
 Remember, it is not necessary to pay all of your traffic fines off immediately.
 There are solutions available for you.

-If you have tickets poling up, or old tickets that haven’t been taken care of, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can help you reduce your fines and remove any license holds you may have as a result of these old citations.
+If you have tickets poling up, or old tickets that haven’t been taken care of, the attorneys at The Law Offices of Greg Prosmushkin, P.C. can help you reduce your fines, and to remove any license holds you may have as a result of these old citations.
 Do not wait for an official to show up with a warrant for your arrest for unpaid citations.
 We can represent you in court.
-Call us today at (215) 673-7733 to schedule a free consultation.
+Call us today at 215-673-7733 (Philadelphia traffic lawyer) to schedule a free consultation.

 This content was written on behalf of Greg Prosmushkin.